sierra073/aspie/README.md

 * [kpi.py](https://github.com/sierra073/aspie/blob/master/get_data/kpi.py) and [kpi.sql](https://github.com/sierra073/aspie/blob/master/get_data/kpi.sql):
   * Aggregates all Social and Development data into a single score between 0 and 100 - computed daily since 2/12/18 when all data was avaiable. **Very much a heuristic.**
     * Overall explanation:
       * Each metric is transformed into a *percentile rank* (among all protocols) for that day.
-Reddit and Twitter followers are represented as the *change in followers from the previous day*.
+Reddit and twitter followers are represented as the *change in followers from the previous day*.
       * The score is an average of 3 components which are themselves averages (and multiplied by 100): (1) Social Score, an average of the reddit post rank, reddit subscriber rank, twitter follower rank and Hacker News rank; (2) Developer Score, an average of the GitHub commit count rank, GitHub star count rank and StackOverflow question count rank; (3) Search Score which is just the [Google Trends search interest metric](#google-search-interest) for the day.
     * Patching and exceptions:
-      * Since GitHub commits are only available weekly, we compute the daily value as the average of the weekly value for the week the current day falls into.
+      * Since GitHub commits are only available weekly, we compute the daily value as the average of the weekly value for the week the day falls into.
       * There were problems collecting Bitcoin reddit post counts before 3/1/18, so we patch the reddit post count prior to 3/1/18 as the *average reddit posts per day since 3/1/18*.
 Definitely not ideal.
 #### CryptoCompare
 * [coinsnapshot.py](https://github.com/sierra073/aspie/blob/master/get_data/coinsnapshot.py)